 Syntax Description number The number of maximum connections to the owner object.
-Defaults This command has r no default settings.
-Command Modes Module CSM config guration submode Command History Release Modification 3.1(1) This command was introduced.
-Usage Guidelines When the maximum accept further conne number of connections is reached, the connections are reset and the CSM does not ections.
-Examples s how to configure an owner object: ner) # maxconns 300 Related Commands billing-info (owner contact-info (owner owner policy policy-name no policy policy-name policy-name Name of an SLB policy instance; the character string is limited to 15 characters.
+Defaults This command has n no default settings.
+Command Modes Module CSM config uration submode Command History Release Modification 3.1(1) This command was introduced.
+Usage Guidelines When the maximum accept further conne number of connections is reached, the connections are reset and the CSM does not ctions.
+Examples This example shows Cat6k-2 (config-own how to configure an owner object: Related Commands billing-info (owner contact-info (owner submode)